banisterious/obsidian-custom-selected-word-count/README.md

 If you encounter any issues or have feature requests, please file them in the [GitHub issues](https://github.com/yourusername/obsidian-selected-word-counter/issues).

+## Mobile Compatibility

+This plugin is primarily developed and tested for Obsidian Desktop.
+While it may work on Obsidian Mobile, mobile support is currently untested.
+Some features—such as the ribbon button and status bar integration—are not available on mobile.
+If you use this plugin on mobile and encounter any issues or have suggestions, please report them on GitHub.
+Your feedback is appreciated and will help improve mobile compatibility in future updates.

 ## License

 [MIT License](LICENSE.md)